AnzhelaSukhanova/Simple_DNS-server/README.md

 # Simple DNS-server
-Simple DNS-server (53/UDP) in Python 3 using dnslib and dnspython.
+Simple DNS-server (53/UDP) in Python 3 using dnslib.

 ## Deps
 Install dnslib and treelib: